These notes are to help those who would like to

 looking like rain, be aware that the entire stadium, apart from

 the executive area, has no roof cover.
-Average attendance this
+Average attendance so far

 Note for visitors - children under 6 years old are not allowed in.